tadeosyan/stocks-app/README.md

 ## Usage

 1. Start the development server: `expo start`
    - For android: `expo start --android`,
    - For ios: `expo start --ios`,
    - For web: `expo start --web`
 2. Use the Expo client app or an emulator to run the app on your device.

-## Contributing

-Contributions are welcome!
-Please follow the guidelines outlined in CONTRIBUTING.md.